opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 Zhang,50
 ```

-Then if you run the following query, Kuzu will infer the column names `name` and `age` from the first line of the CSV:
+Then if you run the following query, CypherDB will infer the column names `name` and `age` from the first line of the CSV:

 ```cypher
 LOAD FROM "user.csv" (header = true) RETURN *;